Volume of a Cuboid and Cube

 • Use Volume = length × width × height, then divide to find the missing value.

-• A complex solid can be split into smaller cuboids.
+• A compound solid can be split into smaller cuboids.

 • Find the volume of each part and add them together.